Spring is the best time to lay instant turf

 Author: Stefan Palm Date Posted: 25 September 2019

 While turf can be rolled out at any time of year, Spring is by far the best time!

-The combination of sunny, Spring days combined with the relitive frequency of rainy days has prooven to be excellent conditions to roll out and establish new turf.
+The combination of sunny, Spring days combined with the relative frequency of rainy days has proven to be excellent conditions to roll out and establish new turf.

-Turf varieties such as couch, kikuyu and buffalo (most people will have one of these) grow best when temperatures consistently get over 24 degrees - essentially speaking, the warmer it is, the faster they grow.
+Turf varieties such as couch, kikuyu and buffalo grow best when temperatures consistently get over 24 degrees - essentially speaking, the warmer it is, the faster they grow.
 This means that the official growing season for these varieties is from September through to May making right now the start of the season.

 If your thinking about rolling out turf before Christmas, take advantage of these early spring days and get started now.
 Your lawn will love you for it!

 Sir Walter BuffaloBy: David Holmes on 30 September 2018Can you please advise me if you can grow Sir Walter from plugs?
 Our lawn area is quite heavily shaded and competes with a large box elder and large lilypily.

 Hey David Buffalo grass can be grown from plugs however you will find that it is slow in shade.
 The more shade you have, the slower it will spread.